meerzafarnoohani/KISS_FFT/README.md

 ## What is KISS FFT?

-KISS FFT converts a time-domain signal (a series of samples from a microphone, ADC, accelerometer, etc.) into the **frequency domain** — revealing which frequencies are present and how strong each one is.
+KISS FFT converts a time-domain signal (a series of samples from a microphone, ADC, accelerometer, etc.) into the **frequency domain**, revealing which frequencies are present and how strong each one is.

 **Practical uses on ESP32 / Arduino:**
 - 🎵 Audio spectrum visualization